 CrossFit asks you to go as hard as humanly possible without breaking down, sacrificing your quality of movement, and hurting yourself, all while paying homage to your heritage as a human animal.
 That’s no joke, man.
 And they take it seriously.
 All the CrossFitters I know spend almost as much time warming up and doing “prehab” mobility work than they do working out.
 Sure, people get injured—as they do in every sport.
 Contrary to popular belief, CrossFit has never been shown to be more dangerous than other types of training.
 Recent studies show that CrossFitters experience no more shoulder injuries than other athletes, for example.
 If anything, CrossFitters get fewer injuries than athletes on other programs.

 My point is this: CrossFit asks a lot of your body.
-I’m here to argue that Primal eating and living can help you answer.
+I’m here to argue that Primal eating and living can provide the answer.
 There are many reasons why the Primal Blueprint, in contrast to paleo, can make CrossFitters fitter, faster, and recover better.
 I’ll just list a few for now:

 The primary goals of the Primal Blueprint are to offer information about how various macronutrients, micronutrients, and other food compounds affect your health and performance, and allow—nay, force—you to chart your own course.
 Some say that’s a weakness, a lack of conviction.
 So what?
 Ideological conviction is exactly what we don’t need.